Skip to main content

 Sometimes the only symptom might be feeling tired all the time.

-Having one or more of the symptoms above doesn’t mean you definitely have HL.
-In fact, many of these symptoms are much more likely to be caused by other problems, like an infection.
-Still, if you or your child has any of these symptoms, have them checked by a doctor so that the cause can be found and, if needed, treated.
+Having one or more of the symptoms above doesn’t mean you definitely have Hodgkin lymphoma.
+Many of these symptoms are much more likely to be caused by other problems, like an infection.
+Still, if you or your child has any of these symptoms, have them checked by a doctor to find out the cause and get treatment if needed.

 The American Cancer Society medical and editorial content team